MrMstislav/DiscordDegeneSix/README.md

 3. Use `!next` to start the initiative.
 At the beginning of each round, an overview of the order will be printed, and the first player's turn will begin.
 4. Use `!next` again to move to the next player's turn

-The Degenesix initiative feature also has a verbosity feature.
-Use `!verbose [on/off]` to receive fewer messages.
+DegeneSix initiative also has a verbosity feature.
+Use `!verbose [on/off]` to change the number of messages you receive.

 Example:
 ```